 “Our brains can no longer sustain the modern world.
 It’s far too fast and too chaotic,” he said.

-Mr Breslin also commented on the problematic manner in which issues like mental illness and self-harm are discussed nationally, calling for a move from awareness towards action.
+Mr Breslin commented on the problematic manner in which issues like mental illness and self-harm are discussed nationally, calling for a move from awareness towards action.

 He also said that “going to war with our government is not the solution.
 Fighting and conflict is never the solution.”